 At the time when initial science operations concepts are being defined, proposers should contact the person named in Section 1.3.2.2 above for information about SN mission operations services and costs.
-A representative assists proposers by providing service and cost information.
-Further, the Customer Commitment Office aids in documenting initial mission operations requirements in a preliminary Project Service Level Agreement (PSLA).
+A representative will assist proposers by providing service and cost information.
+Further, the NIMO aids in documenting initial mission operations requirements in a preliminary Project Service Level Agreement (PSLA).

 During the study phase, as the mission's concept is more clearly defined, requirements in the preliminary PSLA are revised.
 The resulting documentation of services and costs become the PSLA to be signed by appropriate Project and Network representatives.
-A point of contact for SN services can be found in Section 1.3.2.2 above.